kichik/docker-combo/README.md

 ## Why is this needed?

 Complex projects sometimes require more than one language to run.
 Examples include Serverless with Python runtime, or Django with Yuglify.
+Current solutions are to build the combined image yourself which slows the build process, or using a one-off outdated image from Docker Hub created by someone who was in a similar situation a few months ago.

 ## How does it work?